MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-add-multi-user-support.md

 ## Building and Testing the UWP

-1. After following the steps outlined at the [Develop Creators Titles with Unity](configure-xbox-live-in-unity.md) tutorial, open the exported UWP solution in Visual Studio.
+1. After following the steps in [Configuring Xbox Live in Unity](live-configure-xbl-in-unity.md), open the exported UWP solution in Visual Studio.

 2. Under the UWP project of your game, right-click the `package.appxmanifest.xml` file, and then click **View Code**.